 If you have been injured in an accident involving a bus in Goldsboro or a surrounding area, you should seek help right away from an attorney who knows how to handle these highly complex cases.

-Contact Strickland, Agner & Associates.
+Contact Strickland Agner Pittman.
 A lawyer from our firm can provide a free, immediate consultation and get to work today on protecting your legal rights.

 Why Do Bus Accidents Happen?

 Any type of bus can be involved in a crash.
 However, school buses and commercial buses, including private tour buses, interstate motor coaches and public transportation vehicles, account for most of these accidents.